We prioritize the security of our

 With lenders becoming increasingly selective, many people are looking for fast, easy ways to fix their credit history.
 Members need to be very careful when searching for or using a credit repair agency.
-In some cases consumers are being charged for work they could have done on their own for free, and in the worst case scenarios, consumers are encouraged to engage in illegal activities.
+In some cases, consumers are being charged for work they could have done on their own for free.
+In the worst case scenarios, consumers are encouraged to engage in illegal activities.

-Offers for credit repair are common in radio, television, newspaper and direct mail advertising.
-The Internet is home to countless credit repair sharks, some requiring consumers pay large fees upfront and in return may promise to erase any blemishes on credit records, get new Social Security numbers for clients, or allow consumers to piggyback on someone else’s credit record.
+Offers for credit repair are common in radio, television, newspaper, and direct mail advertising.
+The Internet is home to countless credit repair sharks.
+Some requiring consumers to pay large fees upfront and in return may promise to erase any blemishes on credit records, get new Social Security numbers for clients, or allow consumers to piggyback on someone else’s credit record.

 The truth is, no one can legally remove accurate and timely negative information from a credit report.
 It’s nearly impossible to get a new Social Security number, and piggybacking on someone else’s credit may be considered as loan fraud.

 If you use a credit repair service, be aware of companies that: